grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 3.  protocols should be logical
 4.  protocols should be small

-And there are some heuristics that let's get closer to these qualities:
+And there are some heuristics that let us get closer to these qualities:

 ## Craft messages to reflect sender's intention